Philip B. Gnilka, Ph.D.

 - Fye, H.J., Gnilka, P.B., & McLaulin, S.E.
 (2018).
 Perfectionism and School Counselors: Differences in Stress, Coping, and Burnout.
 Journal of Counseling & Development. https://doi.org/10.1002/jcad.12218

 - Gnilka, P., Ashby, J., Rice, K., & Moate, R. (2016).
 Adult attachment, multidimensional perfectionism, and the alliances among counselor supervisees.
 Journal of Counseling and Development, 94, 285-296.

 - Moate, R., Gnilka, P., West, E., & Bruns, K. (2016).
 Stress and burnout among counselor educators: Differences between adaptive perfectionists, maladaptive perfectionists, and nonperfectionists.
 Journal of Counseling and Development, 94, 161-171.

 - Novakovic, A., & Gnilka, P. (2015).
 Dispositional affect and career barriers: The moderating roles of gender and coping.
 Career Development Quarterly, 63, 363-375.

 - Gnilka, P., Karpinski, A., & Smith, H. (2015).
 Factor structure of the Counselor Burnout Inventory in a sample of professional school counselors.
 Measurement and Evaluation in Counseling and Development, 48, 177-191.

-Dr. Philip B. Gnilka is currently an assistant professor of counselor education at Virginia Commonwealth University.
+Dr. Philip B. Gnilka is currently an associate professor of counselor education at Virginia Commonwealth University.
 His main research interests focus on stress, coping and perfectionism.
 His clinical experience has primarily been in community mental health centers and college counseling centers.